 For that, you need another Hulk-sized power.
 What is this power?
 Read on to find out!

 9. Visual elements that rock

+Visuals, assemble!
 Every successful team has their Hulk.
-For you, this is your stunning visuals.
+For you, it is your stunning visuals.

 According to statistics, visuals are crucial for your marketing strategy, with 69% of marketers considering it a necessity.